Teaching histories of race and incarceration in the prison capital of the world

-Contemporary social movements, like Black Lives Matter, are working hard to create urgency around these police killings.
-For prisoners, time is also of the essence.
+Contemporary social movements, like Black Lives Matter, are tirelessly working to create urgency around these issues.
+For people in prison, time is also of the essence.

 In Louisiana, time sometimes has a way of standing still.
 Albert Woodfox, the last remaining member of the “Angola 3” in prison, was held in solitary confinement for more than 43 years before his release in February.
 This past summer, before his release, artist and activist Brandan “Bmike” Odums painted a 25-foot mural of Woodfox to bring renewed attention to his case (see opening photo).
 So, as students read fellow Angola 3 member Robert King’s autobiography in class, they also had the opportunity to engage with Woodfox’s struggle.

 Now, try taking those current (and recurrent) events, and placing them into a genealogy of racial violence stretching from slave patrols to lynch mobs, citizens’ counsels to neighborhood watches, militarized police forces to death-dealing drones.
-Add insights from recent literature on the policing and incarceration experiences of transgender and gender-nonconforming individuals.
-What you get is a deeply depressing, yet urgently necessary, recognition among students of just what people have been capable of doing to one another.
-It can be challenging to push back on the Whiggish notion of a glorious march of progress.
+Add insights from recent literature on the policing and incarceration experiences of transgender and gender-nonconforming people.
+What you get is a deeply saddening, and urgently necessary, recognition among students of the horrible things people have been capable of doing to one another.
+It can be challenging to push back on the Whiggish notion of a glorious march of historic progress.
 Still, we must somehow summon the courage to face the future.